Wayne Drinkwalter

-Wayne Drinkwalter (born April 23, 1966) is a former Canadian football defensive lineman who played nine seasons in the Canadian Football League with the Saskatchewan Roughriders, Calgary Stampeders and BC Lions.
-He was drafted by the Hamilton Tiger-Cats in the third round of the 1989 CFL Draft.
-He played amateur football for the Thunder Bay Giants of the Canadian Junior Football League.
-Drinkwalter was also a member of the Winnipeg Blue Bombers.
+Wayne Drinkwalter (born April 23, 1966) is a Canadian former professional football defensive lineman who played nine seasons in the Canadian Football League (CFL) with the Saskatchewan Roughriders, Calgary Stampeders and BC Lions.
+He was selected by the Hamilton Tiger-Cats in the third round of the 1989 CFL draft.

+Early life

+Wayne Drinkwalter was born on April 23, 1966, in Thunder Bay, Ontario.
+He did not play college football and instead played for the Thunder Bay Giants of the Canadian Junior Football League (CJFL).

 Professional career

-Hamilton Tiger-Cats

-Drinkwalter was drafted by the Hamilton Tiger-Cats with the nineteenth pick in the 1989 CFL Draft.
+Drinkwalter was selected by the Hamilton Tiger-Cats with the nineteenth pick in the 1989 CFL draft.

-Saskatchewan Roughriders

 He was traded to the Saskatchewan Roughriders in July 1989 for offensive lineman Darrel Harle.
 The Roughriders won the 77th Grey Cup against the Hamilton Tiger-Cats on November 26, 1989.
 He played for the Roughriders until 1995 and was released before the start of the 1996 CFL season.

-Calgary Stampeders

 Drinkwalter played for the Calgary Stampeders in 1996.

-BC Lions

-Drinkwalter played his final season for the BC Lions in 1997.
+He played his final season for the BC Lions in 1997.

-Winnipeg Blue Bombers

 Drinkwalter was traded to the Winnipeg Blue Bombers for a fifth round draft pick but never played for the team.